Surfing the internet with a mobile device is the norm nowadays and knowing how to make a mobile responsive website has become more and more important.

 Sarcasm aside, making your website content easy to read on a tiny screen is absolutely critical to retaining your visitor on your website nowadays – and a mobile responsive design can help you accomplish just that.

-Very simplistically, what a mobile responsive website will do, is automatically re-arrange your content and menu bar so that they fit very well into a smaller screen.
+Very simply, what a mobile responsive website will do, is automatically re-arrange your content and menu bar so that they fit very well into a smaller screen.

 The menu bar is usually shrunk into a tab so it’s accessible when you tap on the menu bar button.

 On the other hand, for non-mobile responsive websites, all your menu items are usually just shrunken into the size of ants where it’s virtually impossible to see them unless you have a magnifying glass – nevermind trying to tap on them to get to certain pages.

 The different content sections on your website are automatically re-arranged into a vertical column so again to make viewing much more pleasant.

 For non-mobile responsive websites, your content / text are simply shrunk to sizes comparable to sand (okay, so a bit of exaggeration here, but you get the point).

 Imagine if you had 3 columns with images and text, and try to jam that into a tiny mobile phone screen, it’ll be pretty tough to read.